smarticoai/public-api/docs/api/interfaces/TMiniGamePrize.md

 > **position**: `number`

-for scratch card defines position of prize in the list
+For Scratch Card games — relative order of the prize in the scratch grid (lower first).
+May be absent for other game types

 ***